kosawat/Kanban-Board-App/README.md

 ## Usage

 **Managing Columns**
-- Add a Column: Enter a title in the input field at the top and click "Add Column".
+- Add a Column: Enter a title in the input field at the top and click "Add Column" or press Enter.
 - Rename a Column: Click the column title, edit it, and press Enter or click away.
 - Delete a Column: Click the "Delete" button on a column (confirms before deleting, removing all tasks in the column).